 I think we have to measure goodness by what we embrace … what we create and who we include.” – Chocolat

-I absolutely love this quote from the film ‘Chocolat.’
-It resonates completely with how I have lived and continue to live my life.
+I love this quote from the film ‘Chocolat.’
+It resonates with how I live.
 Humility is something we can all have, but not all of us will.
-Humility isn’t something we just know how to do, we must work at it.
-I believe life is measured by it, how we behave, whom we include and how we choose to relate to other people.
+Life is measured by it, how we behave, whom we include and how we choose to relate to other people.

 Ever since I was a small child, I never felt the need to prove myself to anyone.
 I was never full of my own self-importance.
-I was respectful and grateful, it didn’t matter the circumstances.
-I was an unassuming child, who didn’t take anything or anyone for granted.
-Looking back, I wouldn’t change how I was, because I know those attributes have made me who I am today.
+I was respectful and grateful.

 Unfortunately, even if we start off being humble, in a society that encourages us to be less individual and more inclusive it can be hard to stay humble, but we must.
 Humility will always concur with the universe and is a good way to live.